|Host Institutions:||Semester and Academic Year programs:

 Your location in the center of the country will make it easy to visit other parts of Spain, as the Madrid airport and train stations will take you just about anywhere in the country.
 With high speed rail lines going to Sevilla and Barcelona, you can sometimes get to your destination faster by train than by plane.
 If you need to fly, however, the airport is conveniently connected to any part of the city by the Metro (subway).

-ASA offers several academic options in Madrid for Advanced and Superior level students: 1) Direct enrollment at the Universidad de Carlos III and the Universidad Complutense; 2) Courses in Hispanic Studies at Carlos III; 3) Engineering courses offered at Carlos III in English and Spanish.
+ASA offers several academic options in Madrid for Advanced and Superior level students: 1) Direct enrollment at the Universidad de Carlos III; 2) Courses in Hispanic Studies at Carlos III; 3) Engineering courses offered at Carlos III in English and Spanish.

 Universidad de Carlos III